JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_DEPLOYMENT_GUIDE.md

 ## Deployment Architecture

-Each Arrowhead component is deployed as a separate ColonyOS service of kind `ExecutorDeployment`.
+Each Arrowhead component is deployed as a separate ColonyOS blueprint of kind `ExecutorDeployment`.
 This approach:

 - Works with the docker-reconciler immediately
 - Allows independent scaling and management of each component
-- Provides individual history tracking for each service
+- Provides individual history tracking for each blueprint
 - Enables fine-grained control over the Arrowhead cloud

 ### Networking

 The docker-reconciler automatically configures:

-- **Network Aliases**: Each container gets a network alias matching its service name (e.g., `c1-serviceregistry`), allowing inter-container communication without /etc/hosts modifications
+- **Network Aliases**: Each container gets a network alias matching its container name (e.g., `c1-serviceregistry`), allowing inter-container communication without /etc/hosts modifications
-- **Port Bindings**: All ports defined in the service spec are automatically exposed on the host machine (e.g., port 8443 for service registry), enabling access from the Arrowhead Go CLI and other host-based tools
+- **Port Bindings**: All ports defined in the blueprint spec are automatically exposed on the host machine (e.g., port 8443 for service registry), enabling access from the Arrowhead Go CLI and other host-based tools
 - **Docker Network**: All containers join the `colonies-network` bridge network for seamless communication

 ## Prerequisites